FrancisYu2020/Hadoop_MapReduce/README.md

-# MP4_HadoopMapReduce_Template
+# HadoopMapReduce

 ## Log
-Last updated in April 2021, by Yigong Hu (yigongh2@illinois.edu)
+Last updated in Feb 2023, by Yigong Hu (hangy6@illinois.edu)

 ## Contents
-We have the Docker image, Python template, and the Java template for this MP.
+We have the Docker image, Python template for this finished project code.